andreeasky/Adventure_Game/README.md

-# Adventure_Game
+# Adventure Game

 This is a simple version of an old-fashioned text-based adventure game.
+This game is done in Python.

 - The game gives players a description of what's happening, and then asks them to make a choice.